It’s easy to fall into a rut when it comes to creating request for proposal (RFP) responses.

 - Goal: Prove you understand their challenge.

 - How: Restate their known objectives.
 Give a preview of your solution while focusing on how you’re solving their problem.
 Make it all about them.
 Use their terminology.
-Read our article on how to write a compelling executive summary.
+Read our article on how to write a killer cover letter.

 About Us/Management Overview